 The Saker: Short answer: mostly Bolshevik Jews, at least until Stalin’s purges of the Party.

 Longer answer: yes, originally, most top commanders of the Soviet Secret Police (called ChK) were Jews.
 But a lot of the rank and file came from other nationalities.
 I don’t think that Bolsheviks had a national consciousness.
 In that they were just like transnational capitalists.
 Sure, the first generation of Bolshevik Jews did have a specific identity, but in most cases their ideology was not specifically Jewish.
 All they inherited from the Rabbis was their sense of racial superiority and rabid hatred for everything Christian, especially Orthodox Christians.
-But beyond that, they were more secular Marxists then Talmudist.
-On the issue of why such an orgy of evil took place after the 1917 Revolution I want to quote Alexander Solzhenitsyn: (source)
+But beyond that, they were more secular Marxists than Talmudists.
+On the issue of why such an orgy of evil took place after the 1917 Revolution, I want to quote Alexander Solzhenitsyn: (source)

 This is all very important, every word.

 “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Eph.
 6:12), “My name is Legion: for we are many.”
 (Mark 5:9)